 - Ted Talks features Jeffrey Kluger who discusses The sibling bond.
 According to the site, Kluger “…explores the profound life-long bond between brothers and sisters, and the influence of birth order, favoritism and sibling rivalry.”

 - Next, The Huffington Post says Don’t Call Him Mr. Mom: The Rise/Reign of the Stay-at-Home Dad.
 The article discusses the effects of stay-at-home dads, their impact on family and marriage, and how fathers views have changed regarding family life.

 - Finally, The New York Times describes a scene with A child, a gadget, a guest and a question of etiquette.
 The author asks what you would do if a child’s friend was absorbed with a gadget—an iPad, for instance—the entire time the families were together.
 Are they interacting with one another?
 How do you encourage turn-taking?
 [Edit: I just fixed the link to this article.]

 Any tips you can share with yours truly for growing zucchini?
 What’s growing in your garden right now?Want to get a better handle on this parenting thing?
-Join me on the mailing list and never miss a post:
+Join me on the mailing list for exclusive content: